Madras Regiment: Band

-The Madras Regiment Band a full-time military band, that serves as part of the Madras Regimental Centre in Wellington.
+The Madras Regiment Band a full-time military band, that serves as part of the Madras Regimental Centre in Wellington, Tamil Nadu.
 It was raised in 1951 purely as a brass band and has evolved over the years to become a symphonic band as well.
 Today, it consists of a concert band, a brass band and a percussion section.
 It performs at arrival ceremonies for state visits as well as state dinner hosted at the Rashtrapati Bhavan by the President of India, as well as regimental and community events.